Principles of American Democracy

-The Work Habits grade will be based on the number of missing assignments.
-A student can be missing 0-3 assignments and still get an E in Work Habits.
-A student can be missing 4-6 assignments and still get an S in Work Habits.
-If a student is missing 7 or more assignments, he or she will get a U in Work Habits.
+The Work Habits Grade will be based on the number of missing assignments.
+Students can miss 0-3 assignments and still get an E in Work Habits.
+They can miss 4-6 Assignments and still get an S in Work Habits.
+Students with seven or more missing assignments will get a U in Work Habits.

 The Cooperation Grade will be based on the number of tardies and the student's behavior.
-A student with good behavior who has 0-3 tardies can get an E in Cooperation.
-Students with good behavior and 4-6 tardies (4-7 Tardies in Period One), can get an S in Cooperation.
-Students with 7 or more tardies (8 or more in Period One), will get a U in Cooperation.
-Also, if a student misbehaves, he or she will be warned first, and then have his or her seat moved if the behavior continues.
-After moving the seat, if the negative behavior still continues I will call the student's parent to discuss his or her behavior.
-If problems still continue after I have called home, the student will get a U in Cooperation.
+A student with good behavior who has 0-3 tardies will get an E in Cooperation.
+A student with good behavior who has 4-6 tardies will get an S in Cooperation.
+A student with 7 or more tardies (8 or more tardies in Period 1) will get a U in Cooperation.
+Also, if a student misbehaves, he or she will be warned first, which will be followed by me moving his or her seat if the behavior continues.
+If the negative behavior still persists, I will call the student's parents to discuss the behavior.
+If problems continue after the call home, the student will receive a U in Cooperation.

 The Classroom Rules are as follows:

 2. Be in your seat, ready to work when the bell rings, and remain in your seat until the bell to dismiss rings.